artsy/meta/meta/engineering_principles.md

 Own doesn't need to mean commit access, but to feel like you can influence the design and execution of all the components in your apps.
 Aim to be a trusted contributor to the communities surrounding your work, communicate clearly, publicly and be empathetic to the priorities of others.

+A dependency doesn't have to be external, we want to encourage an OSS-style workflow where you should feel able to contribute to any repo in Artsy to get your work done.
+If it's hard to set up, pair with someone who knows and improve the repo's docs.

 - Examples: